Public Law is the law that governs the public sector — the law that governs government. It is also a major subdiscipline

 We offer many upper division courses in Public Law for students considering law school, graduate school, or government work.
 These courses include Judicial Process, Legal Issues, Jurisprudence, Moot Court, four Constitutional Law classes, and the Senior Public Law seminar.
 We also offer a valuable judicial internship.
-Our public law program is also greatly enriched by our dynamic young SF State Moot Court Team.
-Led by Dr. Nick Conway, our team won the award for Best Legal Brief in the 2019 National Moot Court competition.
+Our public law program is also greatly enriched by our dynamic young SF State Moot Court Team, led by Dr. Nick Conway.
 Students with BA's from our department have recently gone on to such law schools as Georgetown, Cornell, Northwestern, Minnesota, Wisconsin, Ohio State and UC Berkeley, and three have been editors of the UC Hastings Law Journal.

 The department's full time faculty includes two J.D./Ph.D.'s.
 We welcome student inquiries into our Public Law program.